-MUSA-124B Individual Instruction: Piano 2-4 Credits
+MUSA-124B Individual Instruction: Piano

-This course provides instruction in piano.
-This course is designed for music majors and requires prior musical experience.
+Lecture/Lab: 0.5 hours per week Offering: Fall and Spring Only, All Years for music majors and requires prior musical experience.
 Individual instruction in an area of choice can assist students of all levels to improve their performance skills.
 A jury examination is required.
 Special fees apply.
 It may be repeated for credit.
 The number of credits must be approved by the instructor.
-Prerequisites: MUSA-114B